 After making a reputation with lighter-than-air craft, Thomas Scott Baldwin turned to heavier-than-air flying machines in 1909.
 By 1911 he had built several airplanes and had gained extensive experience as an exhibition pilot.
 He began testing a new airplane in the spring of 1911.
 It was similar to the basic Curtiss pusher design that was becoming quite popular with builders by this time, but it was innovative in that it had steel-tube structural components.
 It was powered by a 60-horsepower Hall-Scott V-8.
 Baldwin called his new machine the Red Devil III, and thereafter each of his airplanes would be known as a Baldwin Red Devil.
 Baldwin built approximately six Red Devils.
 Most were powered by the Hall-Scott, but Curtiss engines were also occasionally used.
 By mid-1911, Baldwin was training pilots, taking up passengers, and performing regularly with Red Devil aircraft at air meets.
 He advertised Red Devils for sale into 1913.

 Thomas Scott Baldwin was one of the more significant aviation figures of the pioneer era, even though his name is relatively unknown today.
 He was born in 1854, and after a stint as a brakeman on the Illinois railroad as a youth, he joined the circus as an acrobat.
-One of the circus attractions was a hot air balloon, with which Baldwin ascended, seated on a trapeze suspended beneath.
+One of the circus attractions was a balloon with which Baldwin ascended seated on a trapeze suspended beneath.
 He made his first trip aloft in 1875.
 Soon he enhanced the act by performing acrobatics on the trapeze at several hundred feet, which, by 1885, led to parachute jumps from the balloon.
 His successful daring quickly led to a world tour, including a special performance before the Prince of Wales in London.
 Baldwin's manager for the tour billed him as "Captain" Baldwin, a nickname by which he would be known from then on.

 By the turn of the twentieth century, Baldwin's interest in aviation expanded from free balloons to dirigibles.
 Between 1900 and 1908, he built a number of non-rigid airships.
 Among the most famous was the California Arrow, powered by a small Curtiss engine and piloted by Roy Knabenshue at the 1904 St. Louis World's Fair.
 In 1905, the Baldwin Airship Company was incorporated, and Captain Baldwin soon became a major name in the early American aviation circles.
 In 1907, the Baldwin company was commissioned by the U.S. Army Signal Corps to build a 600 cu m (20,000 cu ft) capacity airship.
 The 29 m (96 ft) long non-rigid was powered by a 20-horsepower Curtiss engine, traveled at a speed of 20 mph, and had a total lifting capability of 617 kg (1,360 lb).
 It was tested successfully for the Army in August 1908 and was designated the SC-1.